penhauer/RobotCar-Slicing-Demo/README.md

    - The client can run in two modes:
      - **No video processing**: Just displays the video stream.
      - **Video processing**: Processes the video stream for obstacle detection (set `PROCESS_VIDEO=True` in `.env` or pass the flag if supported).
+     When video processing is active, if you press the key `m` on the keyboard, the car will move forward untill a red obstacle is detected.
+Note that while the car is automatically moving forward, pressing any other key would stop this automatic move.
    - *Note: Additional client modes and runner script improvements are under development.*

 6. **(Optional) Use Testbed Scripts for Network Emulation**